mkelley/zchecker/README.md

-# ZChecker v2.4.1
+# ZChecker v2.4.2
 ZTF moving target checker for short object lists.

 ## Attribution and license
 Written by Michael S. P. Kelley (University of Maryland), with contributions from Quan-Zhi Ye (IPAC/Caltech).
 Thanks to James Bauer, Dennis Bodewits, Tony Farnham, and Matthew Knight for some design comments.

 If `ZChecker` is useful to you, please cite Kelley, M. S. P., Bodewits, D., Ye, Q. et al. 2019.
 ADASS XXVIII, ed.
-P. Teuben, M. Pound, B. Thomas, andE.
-Warner, ASP Conf.
-Ser., in press.
+P. Teuben, M. Pound, B. Thomas, and E. Warner, ASP Conf.
+Ser., 471, 305.

 ZChecker is licensed with the BSD 3-clause license.
 See LICENSE for details.